DaianaChichotky/Best_cities_to_live/README.md

 ## Data Collection

-To achieve these objectives, data will be collected from Kaggle, which is collecting the data from various reputable sources:
+To achieve these objectives, data was collected from Kaggle, which collected the data from various reputable sources:
 - World Air Quality Index (WAQI)
 - World Health Organization (WHO)
 - Numbeo and UNODC